julionm/quick-notes-cli/README.md

   - [ ] maybe create a file and rather than doing multiple println, read that file and show in the terminal - *DEPRECATED*

 - Issues
-  - [ ] when removing a item it doesn't remove it index from the list
+  - [x] when removing a item it not removing the index from the list

 - [x] Add
   - I need to check which command was passed